Successful Letter of Recommendation for Employment

 - Details + examples (a person’s contribution) – the “body” of a letter;

 - Brief conclusion or phrase “Let’s keep in touch!”

-According to advice above and taking into account 7 main parts you should include in recommendation letter, we have prepared a perfect example:
+According to the advice above and taking into account 7 main parts you should include in the recommendation letter, we have prepared a perfect example:

 Whoever you’re writing about, focus on this particular person.
 Think outside the box and move out of a standard duties description.
 Try to prove this only candidate can do something others are not capable of.

 It seems funny, but sometimes one sentence may convince an employer to make a call.
 Just follow the structure, and stick to details!